COVID-19 Test

 A

-Various antibody tests, including IgM antibody test to detect early infection and IgG antibody test for spike protein, are available to determine the effectiveness of vaccines for research purposes.
+Various antibody tests, including IgM antibody test to detect early infection and IgG antibody test for spike protein, are

 Refer to the website of FUJIREBIO Inc. for more details of the rapid antigen test.